Anas-Odeh/BioVision/Detailed-Augmented-Datasets-Collection/Classification/Brain/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 20429 images.
+The dataset includes 4488 images.
-Bt are annotated in folder format.
+Brain Tumors are annotated in folder format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)